Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Quantitative Reasoning

-The Analytical Writing portion of the exam consists of two, thirty-minute tasks.
-Individuals will essentially be asked to write two different essays during the exam.
-One essay will focus on analyzing an issue and the other will center around analyzing an argument.
+The Analytical Writing portion of the exam consists of one thirty-minute task in which you analyze an issue.
 The analytical writing section is scored on a 0 to 6 scale, with the average score equaling 4.

-The Verbal Reasoning portion of the exam is composed of two, 20-question sections.
-Individuals will receive 30 minutes to complete each individual section.
-Of the 20 questions, 10 relate to reading comprehension, six relate to text completion and four relate to sentence equivalence.
+The Verbal portion of the exam is composed of two sections, with a total of 27 questions.
+Individuals will receive 41 minutes to complete both sections.
 The verbal reasoning portion of the exam is scored on a 130 to 170 scale, with the average score equaling 151.

 GRE Study Plan